-NURS 2300 Pharmacology and Pathophysiology (3 hr class/wk)
+NURS 2300 Pharmacology and Pathophysiology (3 hr class/wk) Must be taken at UTPB.

 Introduction to the mechanism of drug actions and the interrelationship among pharmacological actions and pathophysiologic responses that occur in the body related to health and illness; emphasis on principles of patient safety in the administration of medications.
 Drug laws and regulation to promote patient and nurse safety.
 Prerequisites: BIOL 1306/1106; BIOL 1307/1107; BIOL 3350/3151; BIOL 3352/3153; BIOL 2302/2121.
 Requires Nursing advisor approval.